paqtcom/graphite-design-system/packages/core/README.md

 #### Colors

-There are nine colors used throughout the Way2Web Design System components:
+There are nine colors used throughout the Graphite components:

 - primary
 - secondary